 - The heat exchanger

 The cleaning process uses specialized tools that are able to dislodge built-up dirt.
 Once the cleaning process is complete, the technician will subject each area to a sanitizing process to remove any bacteria and residue left from the initial cleaning.

 After sanitization, your technician will replace your filter and run the system to make sure everything is functioning properly.

-If you would like to learn more about the duct cleaning process, or you need to schedule an appointment, contact Senica Air Conditioning at 866-881-5935.
+If you would like to learn more about the duct cleaning process, or you need to schedule an appointment, contact Senica Air Conditioning, Inc. at 866-881-5935.

 Image provided by Bigstock